Presbyterians of the Past

 About

 The purpose of Presbyterians of the Past is to provide articles, biographies, snippets of information, digital publications, extended writings, and some curiosities from church history to facilitate study of those who have gone before and their contributions to the Presbyterian and Reformed churches.
-It is hoped that these resources will raise the interest of students in school, college, and graduate studies along with their professors, as well as history buffs and genealogists, to follow up on issues of interest with their own research and writing.
+It is hoped that these resources will raise the interest of students in school, college, and graduate studies along with their professors along with history buffs and genealogists, to follow up on issues of interest for their own research and writing.

 Method